Build a strong foundation for many in-demand careers in biology, biotechnology, the health professions and research.

 Our Research Labs

-As a member of the biology department, you will have access to our laboratory facilities which include modern equipment for the study of molecular biology and cell and tissue culture.
-These can be used to facilitate your graduate research in cellular and molecular biology, genetics, toxicology, microbiology, immunology, physiology, evolution and ecology.
+As a member of the biology department, you will have access to our laboratory facilities, which include modern equipment for the study of molecular and cell biology (including tissue culture), physiology and genetics, as well as equipment for field research in marine biology, ecology and animal behavior.

 Applicants must have a bachelor’s degree in biology or related field and should submit the following application requirements: